mayureshkrishna/sb-camel-ms-docker-os/README.md

-# sb-camel-ms-docker-os
-Spring Boot Camel Micro Service on Open Shift using Docker
+# Spring Boot Camel Micro Service on Open Shift using Docker